Merkel opens German house that also drives a car

 "The idea behind this is that 'my house is my filling station'," said Construction Minister Peter Ramsauer, who said 132 four-person families had applied to live in the house on a busy boulevard in the heart of west Berlin.

-All the equipment in the house, which cost 2.2 million euros ($3 million), is currently available, officials said.
+All the equipment in the house, which cost 2.2 million euros, is currently available, officials said.
 It will be taken down in three years and either recycled or rebuilt at another location.